 Twedt barn, 63645 160th Street, Nevada (Story County) From junction of E14 (Old Highway 30) and S14 in Nevada, turn north and go six miles to 160th Street.
 Turn east for 1.5 miles.
 This barn has 40 two-ply laminate rafters to support its rounded roof so the hayloft is free of posts and beams.
 Farm was once owned by Hoyt Sherman, brother of the Civil War general.
-This is a wonderful example of how a small barn can highlight a farm.
+This is an example of how a small barn can highlight a farm.

 Pfantz Barn, 210 4th Avenue NE., State Center (Marshall County) - From US 30, go into State Center.
 Fourth Street is on north side of railroad tracks.
 Barn is behind Victorian house.
-Unique horse barn was built in 1902 for Pfantz's great-grandfather, well-known horse broker.
+Unique horse barn was built in 1902 for Craig Pfantz's great-grandfather, well-known horse broker.
 The barn has such unique features as handmade screens and a milk cellar.
 Note the balloon rafters.

 Purviance barn, 21501 H Avenue, Minburn.
 (Dallas County) - Take P58 (from Perry, go south at Hy-Vee corner or from Highway 44, go north) to F 31.
 Turn west for two miles.
-Turn south on H Avenue (gravel) and go ½ mile to first farm on west side of road.
+Turn south on H Avenue (gravel) and go 1/2-mile to first farm on west side of road.
 Local craftsmen built this historic family farm in 1913 for Robert Purviance, prominent Dallas County farmer.
 The house and two barns are original.

 Hanson barn, 11590 N. 87th Av.
 W., Mingo (Jasper County) - At the junctions of Highways 65, 330, and 117, continue northeast on 330.
 Go one mile to F 17 and turn east for 0.4 of a mile to W. 122nd St. N., and turn right.
 Go 0.4 of a mile to 87th Av.
 W and turn left.
 The barn is a little over 0.7 of a mile on the left side of the road.
 Barn was built in 1907 with wood from older barn demolished by a tornado.
 Pegged barn was built by Elmer Haley and the Hansons.